 - Big data in action: Using graph databases to drive new customer insights (ZDNet)

-Why is there an increased demand for database administrators?
+Why is there an increased demand for DBAs?

-The demand for database administrators is projected to grow by 11% from 2016 to 2026, a faster rate than the average for all other occupations, according to a Bureau of Labor Statistics (BLS) report.
+The demand for database administrators is projected to grow by 10% from 2019 to 2029, a much faster rate than the average for all other occupations, according to a Bureau of Labor Statistics report.
 Overall, the growth can be attributed to the increased need by organizations to collect and store data effectively.

 Specifically, DBAs can expect significant growth rates in the data processing, hosting, and related services industry (17%), as well as the computer systems design and related services industry (20%) within the next decade, the BLS report added.
-With the growing popularity of database-as-service and cloud services, both industries need individuals who can properly organize large amounts of data.
+With the growing popularity of database-as-service and cloud services, both industries need people who can properly organize large amounts of data on large databases.

 - The 10 most in-demand jobs for Gen Z workers (TechRepublic)